King of Avalon has been extended with Heroes. This guides describes this new functionality.

 In the left plane you see the total boosts all assigned heroes provide for you.

 With respect to assigning Hero EXP, one should keep in mind that so far there does not seem to be a way to get Hero EXP back once assigned.
 So, before you start assigning loads of points you might consider your ultimate goal.
-If you are a big spender you might just wait until you got the best purple heroes and only assign on those.
+If you are a big spender you might just wait until you got the best purple heroes and only assign on those (even this is no certainty not to waste hero EXP, as better heroes are regularly introduced).
 However if you are a small/non-spender your Hero XP might be better spend on green heroes first.
 In my experience some of those 3 Star Green Heroes are not bad at all, and the fragments to upgrade are relatively easy to come by (if you don't get enough you can purchase in Merlin Trial shop, Alchemist Corner, Spirit Altar shop), so as a low spender I have now upgraded all my green heroes to XP level 20, so I can upgrade them to 3 Stars.

 Unless you spend a lot you are not going to be able to max out a hero for all council positions, so also keep in mind what boosts are most important for your game play.